 Please note that this list is not exhaustive and subject to change

-This course critically examines the potential role and use of sport as a local and global tool for conflict prevention, social transformation, community development and peace building.
-With a strong developmental and cross-cultural emphasis, the course aims at promoting an educational process which will generate greater awareness and understanding of the opportunities and complexities of using sport as a vehicle for such developmental and peace building efforts.
+This master course critically examines the potential role and use of sport as a local and global tool for conflict prevention, social transformation, community development and peace building.
+With a strong developmental and cross-cultural emphasis, this MSc course aims at promoting an educational process which will generate greater awareness and understanding of the opportunities and complexities of using sport as a vehicle for such developmental and peace building efforts.

 The course overviews i) the strategies of instruction or styles of instruction in the context of sports and ii) the role of a coach as an individual involves in the direction, instruction and training of the operations of a sports team or of individuals.
 Coaching involves both the physical and mental development of trainees and requires as well an understanding of principles of human anatomy and physiology, planning training sessions, monitoring of progress, nutrition, basic treatment of pathology and recovery techniques.

-In addition, throughout the academic year, students work in partnership with the Career Services Office as part of IUM's commitment to helping each student realize his/her career potential.
+In addition, throughout the academic year, you work in partnership with the Career Services Office as part of IUM's commitment to helping each student realize his/her career potential.
 These activities include training for résumé enhancement, marketing techniques, mock interviews, or personal assessment.
 Career events and services include in particular the Career Days and the preparation and publication of CV books for hundreds of recruiting firms and partners.